rafaelsantos1983/rss-bfb-ms-node-bookstore/README.md

 # bookstore
+Bookstore

+    Software to save books on store.

+# Architecture

-Bookstore - Made with Node.js in microservices (NATS Streaming Server)
+Made with Node.js in microservices (NATS Streaming Server)